 Complete Tennessee Caves Guide

-Tennessee has the most caves of any state in the USA because the state was utterly underwater until tectonic movement lifted the earth.
-The caves are also rich in US history.
+The caves are rich in US history.
 Indians, Civil War soldiers, and animals have all used them as shelter.
-Caves acted as strategic outposts during the war.
-Due to the rich mineral deposits, armies dug caves to make gunpowder.
+Caves acted as strategic outposts during the war due to the rich mineral deposits.
+Armies dug caves to make gunpowder.

 Tennessee Cumberland Caverns

 The Cumberland Caverns are located in McMinnville, Tennessee, approximately 1.5 hours drive from Nashville.
-They are open year round from 9am – 5pm.
+They are open year-round from 9 am – 5 pm.

 Learn more about Cumberland Caverns here.